 Operationalizing Personalization Workflows

 Personalization must move from experiments to repeatable operations: build playbooks, automate decision points, and assign clear measurement standards so teams can scale without bottlenecks.
-Start with lightweight, prescriptive playbooks tied to content ops rules, then close the loop with testing and attribution that isolate personalization lift from seasonal or channel noise.
+Begin with simple playbooks linked to content operation rules.
+Then, use testing to measure the impact of personalization without confusing it with seasonal or channel effects.

 Playbooks and Content Operations